sjbiaga/pisc/README.md

 to remain blocked.
 The way out of this is to use the method `tryAcquire` on the semaphore to maintain the invariant in either 1. or 2. case.

-And now to what happens in order that `turning` be coherent.

-Having released the semaphore, were the winning fiber to just return control to the `for` comprehension, the next generator method could be "caught" in the same "`complete`d" turn - because the second background fiber will have not yet reached setting the next turn -, and thus "pass through" the "should-be-blocking" `Deferred.get`.

-Each other contention fiber that lost, awaits for either two
-things: for the next turn, or to be discarded.
-This occurs in the method's busy loop ("passing through" until the next turn), which also checks whether the key has become discarded.

-To be discarded must happen before the next turn for all keys that lost the contention.

-Thus, the winning fiber must wait on the second background fiber to finish awaiting discarding of keys.
-After that, the latter needs only to set a fresh `Deferred` as the new `next turn`, and then...

-...
-Wait for the former as the former waits for the latter?
-This is accomplished with a `CyclicBarrier[IO](2)` from `CE` standard library (as are `Queue`, `Semaphore` or `Deferred`).

 Program